 Solid copper and copper-polymer composite bullets are now available in .22 LR and .17 HMR from CCI.
 These are a good choice if you are restricted by law to non-lead projectiles, or just want to eliminate lead transfer to your game.
 As with their larger caliber, center-fire brothers, they may foul barrels with copper residue after just a few rounds, so use them with caution until you’ve determined how they affect your particular gun.

 While not a true frangible, the Hornady V-Max, available in both .22 and .17 caliber, expands with almost explosive speed when it hits a critter.
 It often shatters into multiple pieces which cause immediate, massive trauma to tissue.

 All the rimfires are great to own.
-They have almost no recoil, there is good ammo availability, and are they are just fun to shoot.
-They are a must have for any hunter.
+They have almost no recoil, there is good ammo availability, and they are just fun to shoot.
+They are a must-have for any hunter.
 As with center-fires, it is important to match the load to the intended game and range.
 Bullet construction is paramount.
 As a general rule, use solid bullets for edible game and hollow points for non-edible.
 As with any cartridge, bullet placement is the most important factor.

-Despite the .22 WMR and .17 HMR’s increased performance, when all factors such as ammo availability, cost, and gun availability are considered, the .22 LR is still the best all-round choice in a rimfire.
+Despite the .22 WMR and .17 HMR’s increased performance, when all factors such as ammo availability, cost, and gun availability are considered, the .22 LR is still the best all-around choice in a rimfire.
 Inside its range envelop, and with the right bullet, the .22 LR will do anything the others can.
-Although, I plan to take a much closer look at the .17 HMR someday, it is an intriguing round.
+Although I plan to take a much closer look at the .17 HMR someday, it is an intriguing round.